kidCaulfield/band_manager/README.md

-# Basic rails api Setup for React frontend
+# Basic rail api Setup for React frontend

 ### Setting up and api with Rails